TEMPORARILY OUT OF STOCK

 CAN COOLING DUCTS BE INSTALLED ON A VOLVO 240 ALTERNATOR?

-Yes, I so if you're determined enough.
-There isn't any room behind this 240 alternator below for a shroud or duct, so it would require some work.
+Yes, if you're determined enough.
+There isn't any room behind this 240 alternator below.
+Adding a shroud or duct would require some work and relocating that oil filter.

-But if that oil filter is re-located, there may be room for something like this low-profile cooling shroud below.
+So if the 240 oil filter was re-located, there could be room for something like this low-profile cooling shroud below.

 This shroud is Porsche PN 96410640302.
 I have not tried doing anything